Exact crystalline solution for a one-dimensional few-boson system with point interaction

 \textit{We study the exact solutions for a one-dimensional system of $N=2; 3$ spinless point bosons for zero boundary conditions.
 In this case, we are based on M. Gaudin's formulae obtained with the help of Bethe ansatz.
-We find the density profile $\rho(x)$ and the nodal structure of a wave function (WF) for a set of the lowest states of the system for different values of the coupling constant $\gamma\geq 0$.
+We find the density profile $\rho(x)$ and the nodal structure of a wave function for a set of the lowest states of the system for different values of the coupling constant $\gamma\geq 0$.
 The analysis shows that the ideal crystal corresponds to the quantum numbers (from Gaudin's equations) $n_{1}=\ldots =n_{N}=N$ and to the coupling constant $\gamma\lsim 1$.
 We also find that the ground state of the system ($n_{1}=\ldots =n_{N}=1$) corresponds to a liquid for any $\gamma$ and any $N\gg 1$.
-In this case, WF of the ground state is nodeless, and WF of a crystal has nodes. } \\ \textbf{Keywords:} Bose crystal; one dimension; point bosons; ground state. \\ \\
+In this case, the wave function of the ground state is nodeless, and the wave function of the ideal crystal has nodes. } \\ \textbf{Keywords:} Bose crystal; one dimension; point bosons; ground state. \\ \\